shikhar-srivastava/NeuralNetworks-ML-Repository/README.md

 Henceforth, all meandering ML Implementations will be pushed to this Repository.

-### For now, this repository will act as a collection of various Neural Network Implementations through multiple platforms.
+### For the moment, this repository will act as a collection of various Neural Network Implementations through multiple platforms.
 These include:
     Python Packages: Scikit Learn, PyBrain and bits of Theano Java libraries: DeepLearning4j , Neuroph, JavaNet
     C Libraries: Torch, FNN